martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 - Detailed discussion of pinning (configuring use of a certificate that doesn't match the criteria in this document) has been removed.

+- The sections detailing different target audiences and which sections to read (first) have been removed.

 ## Applicability {#applicability}

 This document does not supersede the rules for certificate issuance or